 - State/territory based legislation

-Before meeting with a solicitor, it’s all your assets and how you would like them to be distributed in the event of you death.
+- Before meeting with a solicitor, have a think about how you would like your assets to be distributed in the event of you death.